-Hudson joined A-State from Texas Tech University System, where he was a vice chancellor.
+Hudson joined A-State from the Texas Tech University System, where he was a vice chancellor.
 From 2004 until 2010, he was president of the University of Houston-Victoria following a two-decade tenure as a professor of economic development, program director, founding dean of the College of International and Continuing Education, and provost at the University of Southern Mississippi.
-Prior to working in academia, he served as an analyst for the Bureau of Intelligence and Research in the U.S. Department of State.
+Prior to working in academia, Hudson served as an analyst for the Bureau of Intelligence and Research in the U.S. Department of State.

 Hudson was the recipient of two Fulbright Fellowships (Germany and Mexico) and an ITT International Fellowship to study in Colombia.
-He has developed and led more than 30 programs for U.S. students to study abroad and was awarded an honorary doctorate by London Guildhall University for his contributions to global literacy.
+He has developed and led more than 30 programs for U.S. students to study abroad and was awarded an honorary doctoral degree by London Guildhall University for his contributions to global literacy.